Keelcode/keeltest/README.md

 *   **Semantic Planning:** Analyzes your project structure and dependencies to build a test specification before writing code.
 *   **The Triage Loop:** Executes generated tests in your local environment immediately.
 *   **Auto-Correction:** If a test fails, the agent analyzes the traceback, distinguishes between hallucinations and source bugs, and attempts to fix the test code automatically.

+For a deep dive into our architecture, read [How KeelTest Works](https://keelcode.dev/blog/introducing-keeltest).

 ## Requirements